khakhalin/notes/00_words_to_lookup.md

 * Define entropy.
 Prove that entropy is max for uniform distribution.
 Are there any other intuitive way to introduce it?
 * [[umap]]
 * [[tsne]] and how it's different from UMAP
+* On batch normalization and contrastive learning (apparently with some vague neuro hints): https://untitled-ai.github.io/understanding-self-supervised-contrastive-learning.html
+* Thompson sampling - bayesian exploration / exploitation solution, related to AB testing? https://en.wikipedia.org/wiki/Thompson_sampling
+* Is it true that "predictive modeling by max kuhn" has pseudocode for all methods?
 * Split bagging / boosting and friends into separate entries
 * Decision tree classification - for some reason doesn't have a separate entry here yet! https://en.wikipedia.org/wiki/Decision_tree_learning
 * Refresh and finish boosting and trees - based on [this informal poll](https://www.reddit.com/r/datascience/comments/icsul3/any_employed_data_scientists_willing_to_share_an/), boosting, trees, and SVMs are really widely used in practice (except for a niche subtype of people who only do deep learning), so (I guess) most likely they will be asked